WilsonLe/website/public/notes/chapter-7.md

 ![figure 7.5](https://i.ibb.co/7RCSQVY/7-5.png)

 Given the 3 jobs earlier, the STCF policy would run A first, then when B and C start, the policy preempt A and run B and C to completion, then continue next to A. With this policy, the average turnaround time is ((120 - 0) + (20 - 10) + (30 - 10)) / 3 = 50.
-With the assumption stated, we can proved that this policy is optimal.
+With the assumption stated, we can prove that this policy is optimal.

 # Response Time Metric

 Normal users would sit at a terminal and demand interactive performance from the system as well.
 And thus, a new metric was born: response time.
 We define response time as the time from when the job arrives in a system to the first time it is scheduled.

-All of the policy above are bad for response time.
-Take STCF for isntance: if three jobs arrive at the same time, the third job has to wait for the previous two jobs to run in their entirety before being scheduled just once.
+All of the policies above are bad for response time.
+Take STCF for instance: if three jobs arrive at the same time, the third job has to wait for the previous two jobs to run in their entirety before being scheduled just once.

 How to build a scheduler policy that is sensitive to response time?